MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 Predictive lead scoring uses a predictive machine learning model to calculate a score for all open leads.
 The score helps salespeople prioritize leads, achieve higher lead qualification rates, and reduce the time that it takes to qualify a lead.

 >[!NOTE]
->Your historical data will be deleted after 30 days from your subscription expiration date.
+>Your historical data will be deleted after 30 days from the date of your subscription expiration.

 Using this score, you can: